rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 ##### Pulling and Encrypting a Container Image

-Skopeo can be used to pull a container image from an external registry (a private Docker registry is used in teh examples below).
+Skopeo can be used to pull a container image from an external registry (a private Docker registry is used in the examples below).
 This image may be encrypted already, but if you wish to pull an image for encryption, it must be in plaintext format.
 Skopeo has a wrapper that can interact with the Workload Policy Manager.
 When trying to encrypt an image, Skopeo calls the WPM CLI fetch-key command.
 In the command, the KBS is called in order to create a new key.
 The return from the KBS includes the key retrieval URL, which is used when trying to decrypt.
 After the key is returned to the WPM, the WPM passes the key back to Skopeo.
 Skopeo uses the key to encrypt the image layer by layer as well as associate the encrypted image with the key's URL.
 Skopeo then uploads the encrypted image to a remote container registry.

 The modified Cri-o and wrapper will modify the Cri-o commands to allow Intel SecL policies to be utilized.